-In accordance with Article 9 of the Commission Delegated Regulation (EU) 2015/61 Bank uses market value of its liquid assets which is, if necessary, reduced by the given corrective factors in order to calculate the liquidity coverage ratio.
-Such weighted value of the liquidity buffer was at a high level, in average HRK 20,192 million, of which HRK 19,957 million or 99% relates to extremely high liquidity and credit quality assets or Level 1 assets.
+In accordance with Article 9 of the Commission Delegated Regulation (EU) 2018/1620 amending Commission Delegated Regulation (EU) 2015/61 Bank uses market value of its liquid assets which is, if necessary, reduced by the given corrective factors in order to calculate the liquidity coverage ratio.
+Such weighted value of the liquidity buffer was at a high level, in average HRK 28,358 million, of which HRK 28,126 million or 99% relates to extremely high liquidity and credit quality assets or Level 1 assets.
 Out of this L1 assets, the largest share refers to the exposures to the central government followed by withdrawable central bank reserves, coins and banknotes, and assets representing claims on or guaranteed by the multilateral development banks and international organizations.
 This structure of the liquidity buffer enables Bank to maintain high level of the net outflows coverage during a 30-day stress period which should allow the conversion of liquid assets into cash without relying on the liquidity from central bank or government funds.